mranthonysutton/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+      SQL is just the querying language that we can utulize to access information from relational databases and also to manage them.
+Relational Databases are databases that store their information in tables using both rows and columns.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+      Tables need a primary key so that we know have unique records within a database.
+For example, we may have two peopel with the exact same name, same birthday, same everything.
+How do we know which individual is who?
+We use primary keys to establish unique records.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+      The foreign key is what is used to reference the primary key from another table.

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.

+      A many to many will require that we have a 3rd table so that we can collect unique data pairs between two objects.
+If we do not have a 3rd table, we will run into issues where we can not generate more than one instance of the pair.

 ## Minimum Viable Product